RamonHernandez1/azure-network-protocols/README.md

 <p>
 </p>
-<p> include with two Virtual Machines  Azure the first VM will be a windows 11 VM the other an ubuntu linux VM.
-Using Windows VM download Wireshark https://www.wireshark.org/download.html Once installed open Wireshark and filter for ICMP Traffic only ICMP is a network layer protocol that relays messages concerning network connection issues.
-Ping uses this protocol, ping tests connectivity between hosts.
-When we filter wirehsark to only capture ICMP packets and ping the private IP address of our linux machine we can visually see the packets on wireshark.
+<p> To get this excercise started, first you will need to create a resource group and two Virtual Machines on Azure, a windows 11 VM and an ubuntu linux vm.
+Ensure that the vnet and resource group are the same for both with at least 2 vcpus each.
+Install windows app (microsoft remote desktop) and connect to the windows vm, now install Wireshark using windows-vm to start a packet capture.
+Now we will filter for ICMP Traffic, a protocal used by used by ping to the test connectivity between two devices.
 </p>
 <br />
 <p>